White-Collar Workers Are Getting the Blues

 Geographically, the distribution of white-collar job opportunities is also shifting.
 Between Q1 2023 and Q1 2025, several major U.S. metropolitan areas saw a decrease in their share of white-collar job postings.
 Washington D.C. experienced the largest drop in its share (-0.58 percentage points), followed by Chicago (-0.41 p.p.), Dallas (-0.40 p.p.), and Boston (-0.33 p.p.).
 This relative decline in labor demand suggests that hiring in these urban centers is moving away from hiring white-collar roles compared to other geographic areas.

 The data points to a challenging period for many white-collar workers, particularly those starting their careers or working in previously high-demand tech and business roles.
 The pronounced recent stagnation in white-collar wages, occurring while consumer prices continue to edge upwards, alongside reduced hiring, suggests a fundamental shift in the labor market dynamics for these professions.
 As companies navigate economic headwinds and evolving technological landscapes, the "white-collar recession" appears to be impacting job availability and compensation across numerous sectors and major cities.
-Professionals in these fields may need to adapt, potentially by considering roles in different industries or locations or by focusing on skills that remain in high demand.
+White-collar professionals in these fields may need to adapt, potentially by considering roles in different industries or locations or by focusing on skills that remain in high demand.